thetrevdev/input-directives/README.md

 ## Installation

-Add the specific modules to your dependencies, or add the entire lib by depending on `ui.utils`
+Add the specific modules to your dependencies, or add the entire lib by depending on `id.directives`

 ```javascript
 angular.module('myApp', ['id.currency', ...])